gvwilson/sensibleadventures/coriandel/coriandel.md

 She finally relented.
 "I might know a man.
 Who might know someone who could do what you ask.
 I will inquire.
 Discreetly, of course."

 "Of course," I said sweetly.
-I told myself that I would have Nednan put a little extra in the purse the next time her bill came.
+I told myself that I would have Rojyar put a little extra in the purse the next time her bill came.

 I heard footsteps behind me.
 It was her housekeeper, coming to tell her